HAL Tejas: First Mark 1A contract delays

 On 30 May, the first centre fuselage by Hyderabad-based VEM Technologies for Tejas Mk 1A was delivered to HAL.
 Another assembly jig to manufacture the component has also been cleared.
 The centre fuselage of the aircraft is a semi-monocoque construction with both metallic and carbon fiber composite material.
 This was followed by the delivery of second centre fuselage on 4 September 2025.
 Each unit needs a total of 1,595 parts to be manufactured before they are assembled.
 HAL officials inspect every component at every stage of their production.
 The firm is scheduled to deliver a total of five fuselage units by year-end.

 As of June 2025, the first aircraft is now expected to be delivered by the end of the month from the Nashik plant.
 Further, HAL chief revealed that the company has six jets ready on the production line, all of which are to be delivered to IAF by March 2026.
 Also, 12 engines in addition to the one delivered so far are expected to be delivered by General Electric to HAL within the same timeframe while the latter also expects to deliver 16 jets in fiscal year 2026-27 given that there is a steady engine supply from GE.

 On 8 July, PK Mishra, principal secretary to the Prime Minister, visited the HAL's LCA Tejas Assembly Hangar and Aerospace Division to review the progress of the programme.
 Mishra was shown that six Tejas Mk 1A single-seat and two twin-seat trainer variants on the assembly line fitted with "some other test engines" which would be replaced by GE F404-IN20 engines when delivered.
 Additionally, the two new engines will reportedly arrive in the same month, as per reports.
-Meanwhile, Defence Secratary Rajesh Kumar Singh also confirmed that GE will deliver two engines per month from July 2025 to March 2026.
+Meanwhile, Defence Secretary Rajesh Kumar Singh also confirmed that GE will deliver two engines per month from July 2025 to March 2026.
 The next engine is to be delivered by the end of the month.
 While HAL has limited Category B engines, these available engines are being rotated among new aircraft to conduct test flights.

 On 13 July, it was reported that the second engine had been dispatched for delivery to HAL.
 The unit reached India on 14 July.
 Additionally, Larsen & Toubro (L&T) completed the construction of the first pair of private sector-manufactured wings.
-Reportedly, the official delivery was be undertaken with a ceremony on 17 July at Precision Engineering & Systems Complex of Coimbatore, Tamil Nadu.
+Reportedly, the official delivery was undertaken with a ceremony on 17 July at Precision Engineering & Systems Complex of Coimbatore, Tamil Nadu.
 Meanwhile, the three sections of the fuselage have been already delivered by the respective private sector counterparts.
 With almost the entire aero structure produced by private sector companies, HAL will remain the final integrator and will ensure the assembly, testing, and certification of Tejas at its Final Assembly Lines at Nashik and Bangalore.
 As reported on 28 July, the aircraft were moving towards its "next phase" and is ready to "roll out".
 The testing of Astra Mk1 BVRAAM is scheduled for early August 2025.